-Last week, I was lucky enough to be invited out to the Clif Family Winery for a bikeride through Napa valley with a few of their team members, including Clif Family’s fantastic Executive Chef John McConnell.
+While briefly living in California, I was lucky enough to be invited out to the Clif Family Winery for a bikeride through Napa valley with a few of their team members, including Clif Family’s fantastic Executive Chef John McConnell.
 Before the ride, John prepared a wonderful breakfast for our small group including this eye opening brown rice porridge.
 I was out of my seat after one bite to ask him exactly how it’s made, and he generously shared the many details on how this dish comes together, plus why it’s a great choice for a pre-ride breakfast.

 This porridge is nutritious and filling yet manages to be both delicious and light and easy on the stomach.
 (For those maintaining specific diets, it is gluten and refined-sugar free.)
 Not only is the brown rice loaded with minerals, it has a high fiber content which helps with long term satiation, in part due to better managed blood sugar levels.
 The olive oil aids with satiation too, thanks to its healthy fats.
 And the combination of the sweet and savory makes this highly crave-able, hence my attempt this week.
-I am thrilled to call this a success, even if it is not quite as sublime as John’s out at Clif Family!
+I was thrilled to call this a success, even if it is not quite as sublime as John’s out at Clif Family!

 Sweet & Savory Brown Rice Porridge